 On a more personal note, Nicole grew up in Bloomington, MN.
-She’s now lives in Arnold, MD with her husband and three kids.
+She’s now lives in Arnold, MD with her husband and four kids.
 She enjoys spending time with family, as well as cooking, reading, and playing tennis.

 Nicole Felt, MS, CCC-SLP ~ Nicole earned her Bachelor’s degree from American University in psychology and her Master’s degree in Speech-Language Pathology from Loyola University Maryland.
 For five years, Nicole worked as a private therapist with children with autism spectrum disorders (ASD) and developmental delays and was trained in both Applied Behavioral Analysis (ABA) and Floortime therapies.
 She also worked at Children’s Hospital in Washington, DC as a research coordinator studying children with feeding disorders.
 After receiving her Masters in 2014, Nicole worked in private clinics in Washington, DC and Maryland providing speech-language therapy for children ranging from 2 to 16 years.
 Nicole’s areas of expertise and special interests include articulation delays and disorders, autism spectrum disorders, augmentative and alternative communication (AAC), and overall expressive and receptive language difficulties.
 Nicole is trained in ABA and the SOS Approach to Feeding.

 Copyright 2021.
 Budding Voices.
 All rights reserved.